 Tricia of Big Little Ideas creates gorgeous art and prints, mainly hand lettering and lino pieces.
 If you’re in search of a more personal card to give to someone or simply what to add an eye-catching motivational quote or affirmation, then why not have one designed by this small, women-owned Birmingham business?

-Who else is counting down the days until they can get their nails done post-lockdown?
+Nails in need of some TLC?
 Well, this women-owned nail studio in the Jewellery Quarter is definitely worth a visit.
 Offering a wide selection of nail designs to suit your style, Hard As Nails will provide you with eye-catching nails that’ll have you leaving the salon feeling like a boss if you didn’t already.

 This independent, women-led business began towards the end of 2020 with handmade, personalised stockings but it has now grown to offer cute wall hanging banners.
 These are not only suitable for children’s’ rooms but look rather cute hung up an at-home work space, thanks to some of the motivating messages owner Lesley has designed.
 The pom-poms on the corners of the wall hangings are a fun touch too.

 Based in Walsall, Designed by Kate creates jewellery from resin, and some even feature real pressed flowers too.
 You’ll find necklaces, rings, earrings, bracelets, trinket dishes, coasters and hair clips all beautifully-crafted and located on her Etsy store.
 If flowers aren’t your bag, Designed by Kate has a few designs featuring repurposed buttons.